boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-in-linux/installation-and-deployment/v4.1-or-older/bold-bi-on-centos.md

 1. Install [Nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-centos-8).

-2. Install the `GDIPlus` package using the following command.
+2. Install the `GDIPlus` package using the following command:

     ~~~shell
     sudo yum install libgdiplus
     ~~~

-3. Add an `openssl conf` path in the environment, if does not exist.
+3. Add an `openssl conf` path in the environment, if does not exist:

 	~~~shell
     export OPENSSL_CONF=/etc/ssl/